sunpy/sunpy-SEP/SEP-0002-revised.md

 * creating, maintaining and enforcing the SunPy code of conduct (see below)
 * accepting or rejecting SEPs based on community consensus
 * delegating responsibility and authority to other community roles
-* planing and manage finances and financial processes of the project.
+* planning and managing finances and financial processes of the project.

 ### Composition